French Onion Soup is a deliciously easy and comforting soup to make!

 Remove from oven and set aside

-Pour onion soup into bake-proof ramekins or bowls; add toasted French bread; then top with shredded cheese
+Ladle onion soup 2/3 of the way into oven-safe ramekins; ; add toasted French bread; top with shredded cheese

 Place ramekins on baking sheet and place under broiler until cheese is nicely browned